 That under-the-surface stuff can mess you up.
 The stuff you can't see clearly, even though it's going on right behind your eyes--inside your head--and inside your heart.
 It's all rather like being careful to drink only a vial of poison, not a pitcher full.

-So I had to die some more this week... had to go down lower in order to come up higher (as they say).
+So I had to die some more this week, had to go down lower in order to come up higher (as they say).
 I made myself cease wishing for things outside of their timing and instead, I accepted Life As It Is.
-I thought I'd learned that, but again, I had to learn it at a deeper level (you can know something and yet not really know it)... especially since God doesn't let me get away with much anymore.
-You go walking with Him a few years and all that 'to whom much is given' stuff comes into play, way more than you'd like.
+I thought I'd learned that, but again, I had to learn it at a deeper level.

-And I can do what I've procrastinated during the years we've lived here.
-With some boldness, I can advertise to begin an empty-nester tea party group.
-Tom and I can visit the shops and museums and restaurants we've always meant to (we began this weekend--fun!).
-I can meet for coffee in shops with old friends I've lost touch with here in town, even if it's just for one more conversation before we move away.
-I can even fill a whole tablet or binder with decorating ideas for the rooms of our future house, even though I've not seen those rooms--I can at least choose the colors and some new ideas for them.
+Tom and I can visit the shops, museums and restaurants we've always meant to (we began this weekend--fun!).
+I can meet for coffee in shops with long ago friends, even if it's just for one more conversation before we leave.
+I can even fill a whole tablet or binder with decorating ideas for the rooms of our future house, even though I've not seen those rooms--at least I can choose colors and some new ideas.

-Waiting well.... being single-minded, with true patience, the kind that trusts God to know what He's doing, even when I don't.
-Being very, very ok with that ... growing to love Him more so that, wherever He and I are together, all is well... and having wonderful, creative weeks and months in the meantime...
+Waiting well, being single-minded with true patience, the kind that trusts God to know what He's doing, even when I don't.
+Being very ok with that, growing to love Him more so that--wherever He and I are together--all is well.
+And having wonderful, creative weeks and months in the meantime--

 Last year, Judy said this issue of Mary Englebreit's Home Companion was her favorite and so, since she and I are obviously twins separated at birth, I bought this issue on Ebay to see if it would be my favorite, too.